parvez1407/panel-game/README.md

 # Panel-Game

+Get Smarter With Panel-Game.
+Train Your Brain with Different Quizes.
+Play daily to improve your programming skill and knowledge.
+Sharpen your mind and your skills.
+It's fun easy and free!!!

 This Projects was created with the help of tailwind, react-js, react router, hero icons, recharts, toastify.

 ## Live Link